Reply to Critics

 Yes.
 ExxonSecrets is a project of Greenpeace, the radical environmental group that attacks all conservative and libertarian groups, not just The Heartland Institute.
 According to a lawsuit filed on May 31, 2016, Greenpeace is “a global fraud” that has “fraudulently induced people throughout the United States and the world to donate millions of dollars based on materially false and misleading claims about its purported environmental purpose and its ‘campaigns’ against targeted companies.”
 The suit says “maximizing donations, not saving the environment, is Greenpeace’s true objective.”
 Why anyone still believes anything Greenpeace says is a mystery to us.

-The "Factsheet" on Heartland at ExxonSecrets (last viewed in April 2017) is loaded with errors, from our address to the outdated lists of directors, to the false assertion that Walt Buchholtz, a former board member, "serves as Heartland's Government Relations Advisor," a deliberate misreading of a tax form filed several years ago.
+The "Factsheet" on Heartland at ExxonSecrets hasn’t been updated since 2010 (except for the addition of a list of speakers at Heartland’s 12th International Conference on Climate Change, held in 2017) is loaded with errors, from our address to the outdated lists of directors, to the false assertion that Walt Buchholtz, a former board member, "serves as Heartland's Government Relations Advisor," a deliberate misreading of a tax form filed several years ago.
 (Buchholtz was never a member of Heartland's staff.)

 The site presents a list of gifts from ExxonMobil to Heartland from 1998 to 2006, based on annual reports from ExxonMobil, but fails to mention that the gifts never exceeded 5 percent of Heartland's annual budgets, makes no mention of Heartland's policies that separate donors from our researchers and writers, and presents no evidence at all of an improper relationship.
 It should matter that Heartland gets 95 percent of its income from energy consumers and only 5 percent from energy producers, but this fact doesn't appear on ExxonSecrets.